elviorodriguez/DiscobaMultimer/README.md

 This means that DiscobaMultimer will generate predictions for an heterodimer (first line), an heterotrimer (second line) and a homodimer (third line).
 Do not separate the the IDs with spaces or commas, only **TABS** will work.

 NOTE: If you want to modify the headers of each sequence to other names, you can.
 Just do not add spaces or "-" to the new names.
 Also, make the corresponding change in the IDs file.
+If you work directly with IDs, you can change them later to the corresponding proteins symbols you want using the utility script `DiscobaMultimer/utils/annotate_AF2_models.sh`.
+Just call it with no arguments to see usage.

 ## Running batches of complex structure predictions